-Brexit: By Leaving the EU Is the UK Committing Harakiri?
+Leaving the EU: Is the UK Committing Hari-Kari?

 Lies and Video Tape but No Sex

 Another lie that manifested itself was the claim that all or most of the laws in the UK were forced on us by the EU.
-Of course that is a nonsense as it's only 13% of the EU laws that have a direct impact on the UK and it has to create legislation to comply.
+Of course, that is nonsense, as it's only 13% of the EU laws that have a direct impact on the UK, and it has to create legislation to comply.
 Another 50% of the EU laws are directives and not laws.
-Although the EU would like the UK to take notice of the directives, for example a recent one was greengrocers to only sell straight bananas.
-The UK does not have to comply with that and indeed hasn't because I have never seen a straight banana in a greengrocers, have you?
+The EU would like the UK to take notice of the directives, though.
+For example, a recent one was for greengrocers to only sell straight bananas.
+The UK does not have to comply with that, and indeed hasn't, because I have never seen a straight banana in a greengrocers, have you?

 The Result and the Chaos That Followed